The Right Helper at the Right Time

 4-2-6 Breathing

 This breathing technique specifically targets the body's resting nerve (parasympathetic nervous system).
-The prolonged exhalation signals safety to the brain and helps to gently calm the 'fight-or-flight' response.
-This promotes your relaxation during acute stress or discomfort – and is also an ideal companion for acute travel anxiety and fear of flying.
+The prolonged exhalation signals safety to the brain and helps to gently calm the fight-or-flight response.

 4-2-6 Breathing Tool